The Recipe for a Fascinating Day

 It started when Carlos and I went out for breakfast, got Karel from the beach, ate lunch, and had a small talk about my idea.
 When it seemed like a good idea to all three of us, we went and bought LSD from ‘Blue Diamond’ restaurant for 1500 rupees each.

 None of us had ever tried acid before, and curiosity had been tugging at me for years.
 This would be the day… in Arambol, Goa, India.
-The man who sold us the small squares of paper at the restaurant had to explain to us how to even take it.
+The man who sold us the small squares of paper at the restaurant even had to explain to us how to take it.
 All any of us knew about it was from movies about the late 1960’s where people were putting small papers under their tongues.
-Upon deeper explanation from our salesman/trip-provider, that is exact process of how to go on an LSD journey: a small tab of paper placed under the tongue – some things are just what they are supposed to be.
+Upon deeper explanation from our salesman/trip-provider we found out that the movie depiction is exact process of how to go on an LSD journey: a small tab of paper placed under the tongue – some things are just what they are supposed to be.
 Salesman/Trip-Provider said that after a time, we were to swallow and ingest the small paper as well.
 Noted!

 Karel, Carlos and I walked back to my bamboo hut.
 We were all smiles when we sat down on the beds.
 I turned on my iPod to cliché-play ‘Lucy in the Sky with Diamonds’ at 4:40pm.
 At that time the three of us dropped acid – distributed evenly!